phpMagpie/udacity-fsnd-project1/README.md

  2. When clicking on a movie, play the movie trailer

 ## Enhancements
-Rather than write about everything I did here, I committed enhancements to the repo so it's easier to see what was changed and why.
+Rather than write about everything I did here, I will commit enhancements to the repo so it's easier to see what was changed and why.

 ## Credits and Copyright
-The vast majority of the base code for this was provided during the tasks completed within this module of the course, including the [fresh_tomatoes.py](https://github.com/adarsh0806/ud036_StarterCode/blob/master/fresh_tomatoes.py) file.
+The vast majority of the base code for this was provided by Udactity during the tasks completed within this module of the course, including the [fresh_tomatoes.py](https://github.com/adarsh0806/ud036_StarterCode/blob/master/fresh_tomatoes.py) file.

 The movie artwork was taken from third party sites and copyright remains with the image owners.
 If you believe I am infringing anyones copyright, please let me know and I will act swiftly.